Ensembl/plant-scripts/production/README.md

 A few important notes:

-[1] These scripts are not CI-tested; we changed as needed across releases
+[1] These scripts are not CI-tested; we change them as needed across releases

 [2] Some scripts use environmental variables set up in our .bashrc files